Edinburgh International Conference Centre, Scotland

 The measures to be supported by these PAs fail to mainstream systemic approaches for a Circular Economy.
 The application of the concept of environmental sustainability is limited to the increase of resource efficiency, use of renewable resources, reduction of waste production and preservation of environmental heritage.
 IB and MA of the OP are aware of this limitation, reason why they are engaged in the proposal, looking specifically for the delivery of new projects and governance models for the creation of new companies and start-up around the Circular Economy concept applied to RIS3 priority sectors, such as agro-food, clothing and wood/lumber fields.

-Second Stakeholder Group Meeting organized by the Italian partners
+Third Stakeholder Group Meeting organized by Italian partners